ChaseTheCoder/chaseTheDiv/README.md

 ## Why

 I bridge the gap between creativity and technology.
-Sometimes you just need to get a design out of your head throught he power of code.
+Sometimes you just need to get a design out of your head throught he power of code.git add

+## Copy this project

+Copying is a sign of admiration.
+Admire my art.

-In the project directory, you can run:
+You can run:

 ### `npm start`